 This parameter defaults to 7, equal to all classes, but the A3LA-RG only supports Voice Call Barring so this is illegal.
-Therefore in practice the DTE must supply <classx>=1 when querying or changing the status of any Call Barring facility.
-When querying (<mode>=2), parameter to be supplied.
+Therefore, in practice the DTE must supply <classx>=1 when querying or changing the status of any Call Barring facility.
+When querying (<mode>=2), <passwd> is irrelevant and should be supplied as "" in order to allow the <classx>=1 parameter to be supplied.

-For facilities "CS", "SC"and "FD", the <passwd> and <classx> parameters are not relevant and will be ignored if supplied.
+For facilities "CS", "SC" and "FD", the <passwd> and <classx> parameters are not relevant and will be ignored if supplied.